top of page

 Speaking of the stinging, let's talk about how that works!
 Nettles have trichomes, tiny needle-like hairs that contain acids and other irritating compounds.
 When you touch the trichome, it breaks off in your skin and splashes you with those irritants.
 This causes welting or hives (they get the name Urtica, from urticaria), a stinging sensation, and paresthesia or tingling that can sometimes last for a day.
 Pretty cool, right?!
 I should also add that some people use this to treat joint pain and arthritis, and there are nettle festivals where they do all sorts of crazy things with raw nettles!

-Fortunately, these stingers can be neutralized in a few different ways to make nettles more comfortable to consume.
+Fortunately, these stingers can be neutralized in a few ways to make nettles more comfortable to consume.
 The most common method is heating, be it cooking or dehydration.
 Any applied heat will neutralize the stingers and make them harmless to handle.
 You can also 'break' the stingers to neutralize them.
-That can be done manually with a rolling pin, such as in this Turkish nettle salad from Forager Chef, or mechanically with a food processor, for instance.
+That can be done manually with a rolling pin, such as in this Turkish nettle salad from Forager Chef, or mechanically with a food processor.

 Handful of stinging nettles